 AQA Topics covered Choreography, Performance and Technique, Written paper and Set Dance

 Assessment: Carried out by external examination for the written paper and Set Dance units.
 Both Choreography and Performance and Technique units are moderated in March.

 AQA Topics covered: Performance and Technique, Choreography, Professional work and Contextual areas of study.

-There are 2 extra-curricular clubs for Keys Stage 3 and a fitness class available for Year 12 and 13.
-Various high profile performances are produced throughout the year, in order for students to gain as much large audience performance exposure as possible.
-Venues have included, Silverstone for ‘Formula one’, Twickenham for ‘Aviva Premiership Final’ and at The Millennium Stadium for ‘Opening Ceremony of the Rugby League World Cup.’
+There are 2 extra-curricular clubs for Keys Stage 3 which include many different styles of dance such as street, tap and contemporary.
+Joining these extra-curricular activities gives you the opportunity to take part in dance shows and musicals within school.
+These allow you to improve your performance skills.
+Various high-profile performances are produced throughout the year, in order for students to gain as much large audience performance exposure as possible.
+Venues have included Silverstone for ‘Formula one’, Twickenham for ‘Aviva Premiership Final’ and at The Millennium Stadium for ‘Opening Ceremony of the Rugby League World Cup.’

 All students have an opportunity to take part in these activities and we encourage them to perform in at least one.
 Another part of the extra-curricular opportunities is the workshops we run for GCSE and A Level students.
 These include workshops from universities that run dance courses.